devsan0046/Statistics/README.md

 # Statistics
-This project will tell you Parametric and Non parametric dependency test.
+This project will tell you Parametric and Non parametric test to compare different samples.